Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Related results and open ends

 The set $\cap_{i=1}^k D/(In_i)$ is of full multiplicative upper density in $\nn$, hence multiplicatively syndetic in $\nn$.
 Thus, there exist $m_1, \ldots, m_\ell \in \nn$ such that $\cup_{i=1}^k \cup_{j=1}^\ell (A \cap D) / (I n_i m_j) \supseteq \nn$, as desired. \item The set $4^{\N} - 1 \defeq \{4^n - 1 \ | \ n \in \N\}$ has zero multiplicative upper density in all cosets of all congruence subsemigroups; that is, the set $I\nn \setminus (4^{\N} - 1)$ is of full multiplicative upper density in $I \nn$.
 This is straightforward to show by hand and is left as an exercise left to the reader. \end{enumerate}

 \begin{theorem} There exists a set $A \subseteq \N$ satisfying $A \cup (A-1) = \N$ that is not multiplicatively thick in any coset of any congruence subsemigroup. \end{theorem}

 \begin{proof} Define

 Finally, define $A = \N \setminus B'$.
 We will verify that $A \cup (A-1) = \N$ and that $A$ is not multiplicatively thick in any coset of any congruence subsemigroup by showing that $B' \cap (B' - 1) = \emptyset$ and that $B'$ is multiplicatively syndetic in all cosets of all congruence subsemigroups.
-This suffices by auxiliary result \ref{aux_result_one} above.
+This suffices by fact \ref{aux_synd_result_one} in \cref{sec_disjointness}.

 That $B' \cap (B' - 1) = \emptyset$ follows immediately from the definition of $B'$ and the fact that $B \cap (B - 1) \subseteq 4^{\N} - 1$.
 To show that $B'$ is multiplicatively syndetic in all cosets of all congruence subsemigroups, by auxiliary results \ref{aux_result_two} and \ref{aux_result_three} above, it suffices to show that $B$ is multiplicatively syndetic in all cosets of all congruence subsemigroups.
 We will show in fact that for all $I \nn$, at least one of the sets $J_0$ or $J_1$ is multiplicatively syndetic in $I \nn$.